-This Nepal to Tibet overland tour is one of the most popular tours and provides a good overview of Tibet for those with limited time.
+This Katmandu to Lhasa overland tour is one of the most popular tours and provides a good overview of Tibet for those with limited time.

-We take the Friendship Highway from Kathmandu to Lhasa, along the way there is full of unique culture and beautiful landscape of Tibet, includes the magnificent north face of the world’s tallest peak Mt Everest, the historic Tashilunpho Monastery in Shigatse, the awe-inspiring Kumbum Stupa in Gyantse and the turquoise waters of Lake Yamdrok, etc. This tour ends with the best of Lhasa includes the World Heritage Site of the Potala Palace and Jokhang Temple and the Barkhor pilgrimage circuit.
+We take the Friendship Highway from Kathmandu valley to Lhasa via Gyirong border and Old Tingri.
+Along the way there is full of unique culture and beautiful landscape of Tibet, includes the magnificent north face of the world’s tallest peak Mt Everest, the historic Tashilunpho Monastery in Shigatse, the awe-inspiring Kumbum Stupa in Gyantse and the turquoise waters of Lake Yamdrok, etc. This is the most popular itinerary which ends with the best of Lhasa includeing the World Heritage Site of the Potala Palace and Jokhang Temple and the Barkhor pilgrimage circuit.
 The huge monastic institutions of Drepung and Sera lie on the edge of town.

 - Sleep in nomad tents and gaze upon the north face of Mt.
 Everest